ashrithr/chef-repo/Testing.md

 This repo already comes with all the dependency gems required for testing, such as:

-* chefspec - for unit testing and TDD
+* chefspec - for unit testing and TDD (unit testing should test whether messages are sent and recieved correctly)
 * fauxhai - mocks ohai data for chef testing
 * foodcritic - linter fot chef cookbooks
 * strainer - sandboxing and isolation tool for cookbooks
 * gaurd - for watching files and trigger tests

+End state of the system is tested with acceptance and integration tests

 `bundle install` to install all the dependency gems required for testing